Quebec astronomers discover a probable oceanic exoplanet

 TOI-1452 b, as it is called, lies 100 light-years from Earth, in a two-star system in the constellation Dragon.

-If it is thought to be an ocean planet, it is because with a radius 70% larger than that of Earth, a mass five times greater and a similar density, only a few scenarios could explain these measures.
+If it is thought to be an ocean planet, it is because with a radius 70% larger than that of Earth, a mass five times greater and a similar density, only a few scenarios might explain these measures.

 Indeed, it is not impossible that the planet is entirely rocky, but this is unlikely according to Mr. Cadieux.
 “It would not be compatible with what we find on its star,” he explains.
-It could also be that TOI-1452 b has a thin atmosphere composed of very light elements, such as hydrogen and helium.
+It might also be that TOI-1452 b has a thin atmosphere composed of very light elements, such as hydrogen and helium.

 But the hypothesis of the oceanic world, “it is the scenario which is most probable at the moment”, indicates Mr. Cadieux.
-In this case, “up to about 30% of the mass” of the planet would be liquid water.
+In this case, “up to regarding 30% of the mass” of the planet would be liquid water.
 In comparison, the mass of the Earth, this blue planet, contains less than 1% water.

 However, Cadieux cautions that while scientists can request James-Webb time, the process is “hypercompetitive” and his submission is not guaranteed to be accepted.